 Take a minute and think of your own Presentation topic and write some ideas of what your main message could be.
 (You should try to distill it down to one sentence.)
 What kind of problem and solution can you present?
 Now write a potential Call to Action you can make at the end of your presentation.
 What do you want to convince your audience to do?

-Just like other types of writing like research papers, proposals and resumes, oral presentations in general tend to follow similar structural patterns.
+Just like other types of writing (research papers, proposals, resumes, etc. ), presentations tend to follow a specific format.
 These conventions have been developed over time as people have had success using certain formats and then other people adopt those same formats in their own presentations.

 For example, in the last decade, a whole new type of oral presentation has become wildly popular: the TED talk.
 You've already watched one earlier in this chapter.
 Technology, Entertainment, and Design (TED) is a non-profit, non-partisan organization dedicated to spreading of ideas to change the world (cite website).
 And in order to spread ideas, the TED organization chose one specific method they thought would be the most powerful.
 You guessed it: the oral presentation.

-The TED organization believes in "the power of ideas to change attitudes, lives and, ultimately, the world" (cite).
+The TED organization believes in "the power of ideas to change attitudes, lives and, ultimately, the world" (TED Webiste).
 TED chose one specific method to change the world: oral presentation.

 And, in fact, it's worked.
 The best TED presentations have been watched by millions of viewers, have spread iconic messages across the world, and have made the best speakers famous and/or skyrocketed their careers.
 That's a lot of power in 18 minutes!